Freddy444/Songrating-Freddy.Max/README.md

-We would like to use 3/5 of our late days to finsih
+We would like to use 4/5 of our late days to finsih (shall be done by sunday 10am

 # Music Rating WebApp